U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 - Table 19: Domestic Crude Oil First Purchase Prices for Selected Crude Streams (HTML and PDF)

-- Table 20: Domestic Crude Oil First Purchase Prices by API Gravity (HTML and PDF)
+- Table 20: Domestic Crude Oil First Purchase Prices by API Gravity (HTML and PDF) (Mapping Table)

 The PMM is released electronically each month.
 These statistics are widely used to inform the public and policymakers about current crude oil prices.
 Register for email notification for this and other EIA products by subscribing to our subscription.